 Immersive outdoor drama and promenade created by Dervish Productions, based on original archival research.

-We are proud to announce the upcoming performances of Spirits of the Black Meridian, a groundbreaking site-specific outdoor theatre production that will take place every night from 21st – 24th May 2025 in the grounds of the Old Royal Naval College.
+Spirits of the Black Meridian was a groundbreaking site-specific outdoor theatre production that took place every night 21st – 24th May 2025 in the grounds of the Old Royal Naval College.

 This immersive and interactive promenade performance brings to life the hidden stories of Black people in Greenwich, Southeast London, uncovering their influence on British culture, cities, and world views.